 Paul K. Leary, Jr. concentrates his practice in complex commercial and product liability litigation matters.
-He was recently elected to the firm's board of directors and is chair of the Transportation & Logistics Litigation Practice.
-Paul also serves as vice chair of the firm's General Litigation Department.
+He is a member of the firm's board of directors.

 Outside the firm, Paul currently serves as a board of director for the Philadelphia Police Foundation, St. Ignatius Nursing Home, Police Athletic League (PAL) and Business Leadership Organized for Catholic Schools (BLOCS).
 He is a director on the Membership Development Committee for Philadelphia Country Club and mentor for the Haverford Hawks ice hockey program.
 He received his Bachelor of Arts from Fairfield University, where he was awarded the ECAC Medal of Merit.
 He earned his law degree from Pace University School of Law.
 Paul is a graduate of the FBI's Honors Intern Program and earned a trial certificate from the IADC Trial Academy at Stanford Law School.